The Method Behind the Glow: How Moth Journal Collects, Records, and Interprets Night Activity

 This methodology also avoids altering the environment to attract more species.
 No bait, traps, or scent lures are used.
 The lamp and illuminated surface remain the only variables intentionally introduced into the setting.
 This practice maintains ecological neutrality, ensuring that species appearing in the frame are present because the light simply made them visible rather than artificially drawing them out of their natural patterns.
 It also ensures that repeatable comparisons across multiple nights remain meaningful.

-Through this non-invasive approach, Moth Journal maintains a respectful relationship with the nocturnal ecosystem.
+Through this non-invasive approach, the archive maintains a respectful relationship with the nocturnal ecosystem.
 Every moment captured exists because the environment allowed it, not because it was coerced.
 This respect forms the ethical foundation of the methodology and serves as a guiding principle for every session, every log entry, and every decision made about how the livestreams are conducted.

 Refinement and Adaptation: Why the Method Will Continue to Evolve